PierreSenellart/provsql/doc/TODO/case-studies.md

   Step 6 with an `UPDATE holds SET ...`, then `undo` it.
 UPDATE is documented but not shown in any case study.

-### CS5: Wildlife Photo Archive
+### CS5: Wildlife Photo Archive — DONE (INSERT … SELECT)

-- Add `'independent'` to Step 4 (before the `repair_key` step): the naive conjunctive query is independent-shaped, so the explicit method call succeeds and produces the instructive wrong answer that motivates Step 5.
 - `INSERT ...
-SELECT` with provenance propagation: materialise a `confident_detections` provenance-tracked table from a high-confidence filter, showing that inserted rows inherit source provenance rather than fresh tokens.
+SELECT` with provenance propagation: added Step 11 materialising a `confident_detections` provenance-tracked table from a high-confidence filter; the inserted rows inherit the source detection tokens (prob == confidence).
+The target must be provenance-tracked first (inserting into an untracked table drops the lineage with a warning).
+Tested in `test/sql/casestudy5.sql`.
+- `'independent'` on the naive query: **skipped**.
+The premise was wrong — the naive self-join over photo 5's shared deer/fox candidates is *not* independent, so `'independent'` errors ``Not an independent circuit`` (a guard, not a silent over-estimate).
+CS1 already documents `'independent'` as prose.

 ### Future case study (UDFs / aggregate joins / `choose`)